-- 1. When installing the Finisher MJ-1021 to the Plain Paper Copier, be sure to follow the instructions described in the "Unpacking/Set-Up Procedure for the MJ-1021" booklet which comes with unit of the MJ-1021. - 2.
-The MJ-1021 should be installed by an authorized/qualified person. - 3.
-Before starting installation, servicing or maintenance work, be sure to turn off and unplug the copier first. - 4.
-When selecting the installation site, avoid placing the Finisher/Inserter and copier on different levels or inclined floors. - 5.
-When servicing or maintaining the MJ-1021, be careful about the rotating or operation sections such as gears, pulleys, sprockets, cams, belts, etc. - 6.
+- 1. When installing the Finisher MJ-1027/1028 to the equipment, be sure to follow the instructions described in the "Unpacking/Set-Up Procedure for the MJ-1027/1028" booklet which comes with each unit of the MJ-1027/1028. - 2.
+The MJ-1027/1028 should be installed by an authorized/qualified person. - 3.
+Before starting installation, servicing or maintenance work, be sure to turn off and unplug the equipment first. - 4.
+When serivcing the machines with the power turned ON, be sure not touch live sections and rotating/operating sections. - 5.
+When selecting the installation site, avoid placing the MJ-1027/1028 and copier on different levels or inclined floors. - 6.
+When servicing or maintaining the MJ-1027/1028, be careful about the rotating or operation sections such as gears, pulleys, sprockets, cams, belts, etc. - 7.
 When parts are disassembled, reassembly is basically the reverse of disassembly unless otherwise noted in this manual or other related materials.
-Be careful not to reassemble small parts such as screws, washers, pins, E-rings, toothed washers to the wrong places. - 7.
-Basically, the machine should not be operated with any parts removed or disassembled. - 8.
-Delicate parts for preventing safety hazard problems (such as breakers, thermofuses, fuses, door switches, sensors, etc. if any) should be handled/installed/adjusted correctly. - 9.
-When servicing the machines with the main switch turned on, be sure not to touch live sections and rotating/operating sections.
-Avoid exposure to laser radiation. - 10.
-Be sure not to touch high-voltage sections such as the high-voltage transformer and power supply unit.
-Especially, the board of these components should not be touched since the electirc charge may remain in the condensers, etc. on them even after the power is turned OFF. - 11.
-Use suitable measuring instruments and tools. - 12.
+Be careful not to reassemble small parts such as screws, washers, pins, E-rings, toothed washers to the wrong places. - 8.
+Basically, the machine should not be operated with any parts removed or disassembled. - 9.
+Delicate parts for preventing safety hazard problems (such as breakers, thermofuses, fuses, door switches, sensors, etc. if any) should be handled/installed/adjusted correctly. - 10.
+Use suitable measuring instruments and tools. - 11.
 During servicing or maintenance work, be sure to check the serial No. plate and other cautionary labels (if any) to see if they are clean and firmly fixed.
-If not, take appropriate actions. - 13.
+If not, take appropriate actions. - 12.
 The PC board must be stored in an anti-electrostatic bag and handled carefully using a wristband, because the ICs on it may be damaged due to static electricity.
-Before using the wrist band, pull out the power cord plug of the copier and make sure that there is no uninsulated charged objects in the vicinity. - 14.
-For the recovery and disposal of used MJ-1021, consumable parts and packing materials, it is recommended that the relevant local regulations/rules. - 15.
-After completing installation, servicing and maintenance of the MJ-1021, return the MJ-1021 to its original state, and check operation.
+Before using the wrist band, pull out the power cord plug of the copier and make sure that there is no uninsulated charged objects in the vicinity. - 13.
+For the recovery and disposal of used MJ-1027/1028s, consumable parts, packing materials, used batteries, and RAM-ICs including litium batteries, follow the relevant local regulations/rules. - 14.
+After completing installation, servicing and maintenance of the MJ-1027/1028, return the MJ-1027/1028 to its original state, and check operation.

-16. When you move the finisher, do not move it in the direction of the arrow as shown in the figure [A] below otherwise it might fall down.
+15. When you move the finisher, do not move it in the direction of the arrow as shown in the figure below otherwise it might fall down.

-© 2002 TOSHIBA TEC CORPORATION
+© 2005 TOSHIBA TEC CORPORATION ALL rights reserved

-All rights reserved